TryKickoff/statix/readme.md

 Finally, change the reference to the compiled CSS file in the `html_start.hbs` in `src/templates/includes`

 ### To replace the JS

 Delete the files in the /js folder, replacing with your own structure.

 In the `Gruntfile.js` either change the references to your own JS files, or if you would like to add in your own JS grunt helpers – such as browserify or RequireJS – then add this in as you usually would to the project.

+### Replacing anything else…

+Statix uses Grunt and so if you know Grunt, you can change pretty much any aspect of the config as you would any other Grunt project.
+If you don't like certain default config options of Statix, fork the repo and change them!

+---

 ## Contributing